Best Makeup Tips for Women Over 40 You Haven’t Heard Before

 Well-groomed eyebrows frame the face and can take years off your appearance.

-As we age, two things happen: 1) eyebrows tend to thin out and lose shape, specifically around the tail and the front of the brows, and 2) Brow hair may turn grey if your natural hair color changes to grey.
+As we age, two things happen: 1) eyebrows tend to thin out and lose shape, specifically around the tail and the front of the brows, and 2) Brow hair may turn grey if your natural hair color changes to grey (or if you have older microblading like me).

 To bring youthfulness to the entire face, fill in sparse areas with a thin brow pencil or powder using light, feathery strokes, specifically focusing on the sparse areas.